IreneFP/Interactive-Lab-Hub/Lab 3/README.md

 The system is in itself quite simple!
 The Raspberry Pi is hidden inside of a box.
 The box has some holes for the accelerometer, the power supply, and the headphones.
 The accelerometer is hidden using a paper hand, that the user needs to shake to start the interaction.

+The box would start saying:

+- *Hi!
+I am the box of secrets.*

+Then, it would start asking some worm up questions like:

+- *What is your name?*
+- *How old are you?*
+- *Where do you live?*
+- *What do you enjoy doing on the weekends?*

+Next, it would start asking some personal and uncomfortable questions, testing how far the user was willing to go.

+- *How many sexual partners have you had?*
+- *What position is your favorite?*
+- *Who are you attracted to at Cornell Tech?*

+Sometimes, if I was detecting the user was telling a lie, the box would respond something like:

+- *Do you know I am also a lie detector?*

+In the end, I would finish the experiment by saying this sentence:

+- *Thank you for answering the questions!
+This is a small experiment to see how far people feel comfortable sharing personal questions with a box.*

 ## Test the system

 <p float="left">